mschlappa/KebaWallboxSteuerung/replit.md

 ### Frontend

 The frontend uses React 18+ with TypeScript, Wouter for routing, TanStack Query for state management, and shadcn/ui (Radix UI primitives) for UI components.
 Styling is managed with Tailwind CSS, customized with design tokens following Material Design 3 principles.
 The design is mobile-first, responsive, and uses Roboto typography.
 Core components include `StatusCard`, `ChargingVisualization`, and `BottomNav`, structured with Atomic Design. **SmartHome control toggles (PV surplus, battery lock, grid charging) are integrated directly into the Settings page for streamlined manual configuration.
 Night charging is controlled exclusively via the automatic scheduler configuration.** PWA features like manifest configuration and Apple Touch Icons are included for a standalone app experience. **The StatusCard component on the main page displays contextual status icons (Sun, Moon, ShieldOff, PlugZap) indicating active SmartHome features.
-The Moon icon specifically represents automatic night charging scheduler status - it appears only when the scheduler is active within its configured time window.**
+The Moon icon specifically represents automatic night charging scheduler enabled status - it appears when `settings.nightChargingSchedule.enabled === true`, providing immediate visual feedback about the scheduler configuration.**

 ### Backend